betulbeken/DSA210--Song-lyrics-and-musical-features-analysis/README.md

 - `*.ipynb` – Full analysis notebook
 - `README.md` – Project overview
 - Datasets are accessed via external links (not stored locally)

+## ⚠️ Limitations and Future Work

+This study relies on surface-level lyrical features and does not incorporate semantic embeddings or deep language models.
+Additionally, song popularity is influenced by external factors such as marketing, social trends, and platform algorithms, which are not captured in the dataset.

+Future work could explore:
+- contextual or semantic lyric representations,
+- time-based popularity trends,
+- listener behavior data,
+- or cross-cultural comparisons.

+## 🤖 Use of AI Tools

+AI tools were used to assist with code organization, explanation of statistical methods, and language refinement.
+All analysis design, implementation, and interpretation decisions were made by me.